aliakh/aliakh.github.io/_posts/2020-07-10-java-concurrency-and-parallelism-barrier-synchronizers.md

 ## Introduction

-Barrier synchronizers (barriers) are a kind of synchronizer that ensures that any threads must stop at a certain point and can’t proceed further until all other threads reach this point.
+Barrier synchronizers (barriers) are a kind of synchronizer that ensures that any threads must stop at a certain point and cannot proceed further until all other threads reach this point.

 By purpose, barriers can be grouped into the following categories:

 *   entry barriers, that prevents threads from starting processing
 *   exit barriers, that waiting for all threads to finish processing

-Barriers also can be grouped by the number of iterations (one-shot or cyclic) and by the number of parties/threads (fixed or variable).
+Barriers also can be grouped by the number of iterations (one-time or cyclic) and by the number of parties/threads (fixed or variable).

 In Java 7+ there are 3 predefined barrier classes: _CountDownLatch_, _CyclicBarrier_, _Phaser_.